capoony/DrosEU_pipeline/README.md

 > inversion.freq
 ```

-## 3) test for correlation of inversion and TE frequencies with geographic variables and account for spatial autocorrelation
+## 3) test for correlations of inversion and TE frequencies with geographic variables and account for spatial autocorrelation

 ```bash
 python scripts/Test4Correlation.py \